 TRS (Thermal Recycling Simulator) is a software tool for the simulation of thermal recycling in open-loop Ground Water Heat Pumps (GWHPs).

-Thermal feedback depends on both aquifer hydraulic parameters (hydraulic conductivity, saturated thickness, effective porosity, hydraulic gradient, groundwater flow direction), on thermal parameters (thermal capacities of the solid matrix and of groundwater) and on the plant setup (well distance, flow rate).
+Thermal feedback depends on aquifer hydraulic parameters (hydraulic conductivity, saturated thickness, effective porosity, hydraulic gradient, groundwater flow direction), on thermal parameters (thermal capacities of the solid matrix and of groundwater) and on the plant setup (well distance, flow rate).

 The MATLAB function TRS provided on this page represents the implementation of Strack’s potential flow theory (1988), applied to a well doublet in presence of a uniform subsurface flow.
-Particle are tracked from the injection well in order to calculate their travel times, and the extracted/injected water temperature time series are derived.
+Particles are tracked from the injection well in order to calculate their travel times, and the extracted/injected water temperature time series are derived.

-Download last release
+Download the last release

-- O.D.L.
+O.D.L.
 Strack, Groundwater Mechanics, Prentice-Hall, Englewood Cliffs, NJ (USA), 1988.

-- Casasso A., Sethi R., Analytical and numerical study of the thermal feedback in Groundwater Heat Pumps (GWHP), Renewable Energy 77 (2015) 86-93 pdf
+Casasso A., Sethi R., Analytical and numerical study of the thermal feedback in Groundwater Heat Pumps (GWHP), Renewable Energy 77 (2015) 86-93 pdf